My career has mostly focused on business development (aka sales) and I have been an active “networker”.

 She invited me to decide by sitting in on a bi-monthly committee meeting (on Zoom).
 I enjoyed it.
 I have attended several meetings since, and intend to continue as long as I enjoy participating and am able to make a meaningful contribution of ideas and suggestions.

 Most recently, a long-time business colleague asked me to join the board of the non-profit organization she runs.
 Once again, I was very flattered.
 I talked to another board member to learn more.
-But, I said no because of my recent involvement with the organization I wrote about in the prior two paragraphs (on top of all my other business and personal commitments).
+But, I said no because I decided it would not be wise to add this on top of all my other business and personal commitments.

 It’s not easy to say no, for a variety of reasons.
 But it’s important to be able to say no, not only because an inability to do so will wreak havoc on your time management, but also because it will impact your health (the stress from taking on too much), and your happiness (the joy that gets sucked out of your life when you take on responsibilities you don’t enjoy.)